 The degree requires a total of 24 credits, and there are full-time, part-time, and joint-degree study options.
 Student scholarships are available.

 LLM in Maritime Law

 Miami is the ideal city to study Maritime law.
 The city is the cruise capital of the world and the metropolitan area is one of the world’s largest privately owned and operated free trade zones.
-Students can focus on International Law of the Sea (the laws governing scarce ocean resources along with their implementation in a global context), Admiralty Law (working with a firm with a maritime law practice, or working in-house with a shipping company or cruise line), or Marine & Environmental Law and Policy (understanding the competing interests of development and the protection of the marine and coastal ecosystems).
+Students can focus on International Law of the Sea, Admiralty Law, or Marine & Environmental Law and Policy.

 The Robert Traurig-Greenberg Traurig LLM in Real Property Development provides an advanced educational opportunity for lawyers dedicated to working in the real estate field.
 The program is designed both for recent law school graduates and for practitioners interested in redirecting or fine-tuning their practice.